 If your tubes cannot be reversed or if there are other factors, then in vitro fertilization (IVF) is your best option.

 Q: What is ART?

-A: Assisted reproductive technologies or ART are a group of infertility treatment in which the wife’s eggs and husband’s sperm are combined outside the female reproductive tract in carefully controlled laboratory conditions.
+A: Assisted reproductive technologies, or ART, are a group of infertility treatments in which the wife’s eggs and husband’s sperm are combined outside the female reproductive tract in carefully controlled laboratory conditions.
 The procedures allow for optimal fertilization and growing environments to be available.
 These treatments are the most effective treatment available for human infertility.
 Click here for more information on ART.

 Q: Is IVF an ART treatment?

 A Yes it is.
-In vitro fertilization or IVF is the most common form of ART performed in the United States.
-Click here for more information on ART.
+In vitro fertilization, or IVF, is the most common form of ART performed in the United States.

 Q: What are the success rates of ART?

 A: Click here for our current statistics.
 The specialists at Fertility Associates of Memphis have consistently outpaced national averages for success rates in all forms of ART procedures.
 Success rates vary widely at different clinics and can be somewhat confusing.
 Make sure you understand how the rates (or percentages) are calculated and make sure the rates are applicable to you.
 A comparison of success rates between different clinics may not be meaningful because patient medical characteristics and treatment approaches vary from clinic to clinic.
 Please discuss your individual prognosis with your provider before starting therapy.